mitchwadair/sidescroller-framework/README.md

 ![](https://i.imgur.com/G7hPae5.gif)

 ### Simple Physics
 SFramework gives you simple 2D physics tools that will help you with collisions and improve character movement.
-SFramework comes with both box and circle colliders which work in all directions and orientations!
+SFramework comes with both box, triangle, and circle colliders which work in all directions and orientations!
 ![](https://i.imgur.com/3mEzgz8.gif)